This light and fresh flavoured salad showcases young broad beans in all their glory.

 - 2 cups broad beans

-- Zest and juice of one lemon approx. 3-4 tbsp lemon juice
+- Zest and juice of one lemon approx. 3-4 tablespoon lemon juice

 - 2-3 sprigs of mint approx. ½ cup of loose mint leaves

-- Heat 2 tsp of olive oil in a saucepan.
+- Heat 2 teaspoon of olive oil in a saucepan.
 Add couscous, stir to coat then toast over medium heat for a few minutes.

 - Add oregano, garlic, a good grind of salt and pepper, and 1 ¾ cups of water.
 Bring to a simmer and cook for 5-7 minutes, or until almost all of the liquid is gone.
 Cover and set aside for another 7 minutes, then remove lid and cool.

-- Stir 1 tbsp olive oil, lemon zest and juice through the couscous.
+- Stir 1 tablespoon olive oil, lemon zest and juice through the couscous.

 - Blanch broad beans in boiling water for 3-4 minutes, then run under cold water to cool immediately.
 Add to the couscous.